learn-co-students/alternate-javascript-code-challenge-final-web-071717/README.md

 3. While `vanillaSolution.js` and `refactoredSolution.js` were already imported in our index.html file, we have not yet imported our `operations.js` script!
 Please make the necessary alteration (either in `index.html` or in `refactoredSolution.js`) so that `refactoredSolution.js` has access to the functions defined within

-4. Our refactored solution (using either a prototype or ES6 class) should own the callback for when a user hits submit and update the DOM accordingly
+4. Our refactored solution (using either a prototype or ES6 class) should own the callback for when the user clicks our submit doge img button and update the DOM accordingly

-5. Our refactored solution should keep track of previously calculated values
+5. Our refactored solution should keep track of previously calculated values somehow.
+We don't need to display, but our class does need to have the functionality to hold them.

-6. Our refactored solution should have a function that calculates the sum of all previously calculated values
+6. Our refactored solution should have a function that returns the sum of all previously calculated values
-  - DOM should have a button that, when clicked, should display this sum

 ### Important Notes